tacaswell/tacaswell.github.io/content/intermediate-git.md

 ## change or move nodes

-Due to the way the hashes work in `git` you can not truly _change_ a commit, but you can modify and recommit it or make copies else where in the graph.
+Due to the way the hashes work in `git` you can not truly _change_ a commit, but you can modify and recommit it or make copies elsewhere in the graph.
 Remember that if you have already shared the commits you are replacing you will have to force-push them again.
 Be very careful about doing this to any branch that many other people are using.